merlyklaas/final-project/README.md

-# This is the repository for EDLD 654 final-project
+# This is the repository for EDLD 654 Machine Learning final-project